amandaIaria/bt-portfolio-v2/README.md

 # Portfolio
-This uses the WP Boilerplate with Express
+This uses the WP Boilerplate with Express.

+A work in progress portfolio.

 # Webpack-boilerplate